Achieving Medicaid Eligibility

 Community Medicaid (includes Home Care or Assisted Living)

-A Medicaid applicant or recipient is allowed to have no more than $15,750 in total financial resources (not counting the home and certain other exempt assets).
+A Medicaid applicant or recipient is allowed to have a small amount in total financial resources (not counting the home and certain other exempt assets).
+The current level can be found in the Quick Reference Chart below.
 New York City residents may also have a $1,500 burial account (in addition to a pre-paid funeral).

-A person on Medicaid is allowed to keep up to $895 in monthly income.
+A person on Medicaid is allowed to keep a small amount in monthly income (again, the current level can be found below).
 Monthly income above this amount is “surplus” and must be contributed toward your cost of care, unless you have a pooled income trust.

-The primary residence is not counted as a resource, if the home equity is worth less than $893,000.
-Equity above that amount will be counted to determine whether you satisfy the eligibility test of no more than $15,750 in total resources.
+The primary residence is not counted as a resource at the time the Medicaid application is submitted, if the home equity is below the threshold listed below.
+Equity above that amount will be counted to determine whether your total resources are below the threshold limit and thus, whether you satisfy the eligibility test.

 Institutional Medicaid (Nursing Home)

-A Medicaid applicant or recipient is allowed to have no more than $15,750 in total financial resources in 2020.
+A Medicaid applicant or recipient is allowed to have a small amount in total financial resources.
 Any real estate, or a co-op apartment, is counted as a resource, since it is no longer your primary residence.

 Note that any transfers of money or property are subject to Medicaid’s five year “look back” and penalty rules.
 Click here for more information about the look back and penalty.
 These rules do not apply in Community Medicaid cases.